nicolasroy11/mean-docker-template/readme.md

 # Overview

-This is a quick development template meant to speed up the scaffolding of Docker-containerized MEAN applications.
+This is a quick development template meant to speed up the scaffolding of Docker-containerized MEAN applications with vs-code debugging extensions.
 There are three containers that can be run simultaneously using docker compose.
 First cd into the main folder:

 ```
 $ cd mean-docker-template